GuillaumeFalourd/assert-command-line-output/README.md

 ⚠️  The [`actions/checkout`](https://github.com/actions/checkout) is mandatory to use this action, as it will be necessary to access the repository files, or to access the output file after the action execution.

-⚠️ The [`actions/setup-node`](https://github.com/actions/setup-node) is mandatory to use this action on **UBUNTU-RUNNER**, as it will be necessary to use npm to install [strip-ansi-cli](https://www.npmjs.com/package/strip-ansi-cli) during the action execution.
+⚠️ The [`actions/setup-node`](https://github.com/actions/setup-node) is mandatory to use this action, as it will be necessary to use npm to install [strip-ansi-cli](https://www.npmjs.com/package/strip-ansi-cli) during the action execution.

 *Note: This action gather the [command-output-file-action](https://github.com/GuillaumeFalourd/command-output-file-action) and the [diff-action](https://github.com/GuillaumeFalourd/diff-action)*.